marco262/my_wiki/data/onednd/subclass/circle-of-the-land.md

 ### 3rd Level: Land's Aid

 You can channel the power of the land itself to bolster friends and harm foes.
-As a Magic action, you can expend a use of your Wild Shape and choose a point within 60 feet of yourself.
+As a [[glossary:Magic]] action, you can expend a use of your Wild Shape and choose a point within 60 feet of yourself.
 Vitality-giving flowers and life-draining thorns appear for a moment in a 10-foot-radius sphere centered on that point.
 Each creature of your choice in that area must make a Constitution saving throw, taking 2d6 Necrotic damage on a failed save, or half as much damage on a successful one.

 In addition, one creature of your choice in that area regains 2d6 Hit Points.